pawlishon/Python_projects/README.md

-# Python_projects

-The repo contains the stock evaluation tool in 2 versions (Desktop and web app) together with some Machine Learning projects for data I found on Kaggle and the web application for polish cooking recipies made in Django.

 # Yfinanace SET (Stock Evaluation Tool)

 The  stock evaluation tool is getting its data from Yahoo finance.
 I created several tools for processing these informations to get the view of the companies conditions in order to identify companies with durable competitive advantage.